ChetanNair/Galaxy-Morphological-Classification/README.md

 # Galaxy Morphology Classification

 ## Overview
-This project looks at classifying galaxies morphologically from their images.
+This project looks at using a convolutional neural network (CNN) to classify galaxies morphologically from their images.
+A CNN has been built and trained on data in order to be able to classify whether they are spiral, ellipse, barred-spiral etc. based on their images.

 # Getting Started
 ## Dependencies
+* keras
+* numpy
-keras, numpy, pandas
+* pandas

 ## Dataset
 https://data.galaxyzoo.org